StevenP94/QuickShock-GUMSHOE-FoundryVTT/README.md

 Supports all YKRPG books, and my own Trail of Cthulhu QuickShock Hack (can be found [here](https://github.com/AmmarNanjiani/Trail-of-Cthulhu-QuickShock-Hack)).

+This repo comes as is.
+I haven't played this game or touched this repo in a long time.
+It was built for Foundry v9.
+It *might* work on newer versions but I can't promise anything.

 ## Features
 * Character sheet which tracks ratings and pools for all abilities.
 * Spend points and roll from character sheet.